 Legislative Insight - Proquest

-Legislative Insight currently includes legislative histories for over 18,000 laws from 1929 – present and includes searchable full-text pdfs of hearings, reports, prints, earlier versions of bills, and other documents associated with each law.
+Legislative Insight currently includes legislative histories for over 18,000 laws from 1929 – 2012 and includes searchable full-text pdfs of hearings, reports, prints, earlier versions of bills, and other documents associated with each law.
 Also included are excerpts from the Congressional Record referencing each bill, Presidential signing statements, related CRS reports and more.
 More information.
 Available only to current CUNY School of Law students and faculty.

 U.S. Federal Legislative History Library - HeinOnline